skynettoday/skynet-today/news/_posts/2018-3-15-deepfakes.md

 porn.
 Then, on February 7, Reddit updated its rules about involuntary pornography [10], outlawing " any person in a state of nudity [...] posted without their permission, including depictions that have been faked" [11].
-This caused discussion on both Reddit [12] and Hacker News [13], about questions of ethics, speech, and intellectual property law.
+This caused discussion on both Reddit [12] and Hacker News [13] about questions of ethics, speech, and intellectual property law.

+(-add a last closing sentence; perhaps 'though this story has subsided for now, it is unlikely this is the last we have heard of it'-)

 ## Our Perspective